-In January 2019 I was selected to participate in a competition organised by the research and development team at P&G to work within small teams to come up with a product concept to complement one of their brands.
-I worked with 3 other students from EIE, Electrical Engineering and Mechanical Engineering to develop a toothbrush which would clean all of your teeth simultaneously in 4 seconds.
-Working with students from different disciplines and receiving feedback from P&G’s engineers was an enlightening experience.
+In January 2019 I was selected to participate in a competition organised by the research and development team at P&G. I worked within small team to come up with a product concept to complement one of their brands.
+With 3 other students from EIE, Electrical Engineering and Mechanical Engineering, we develop a toothbrush which would clean all your teeth simultaneously in 15 seconds.
+Working with students from different disciplines and receiving feedback from P&G’s engineers was an fantastic experience.

 Grantham Institute - Sustainable Water Bottle Design - Winner

-We were challenged to design and develop a new and more environmentally sustainable water bottle and brand.
+We were challenged to design and develop a new and environmentally sustainable water bottle as well as the brand for it.
 I worked with a colleague to create a bottle which would tessellate to maximise transport efficiency.
 We also created a brand targeted towards university students and the iconic shape of the hexagonal bottle.

 Dyson School of Design Engineering Desire Award - Finalist